-In all supine positions, it's good to expose the heels and provide support to the soles of the feet.
+In all supine positions, it's good to free the heels from the surface and provide support to the soles of the feet.
 Ensure that heels and malleolus are not subjected to pressure.
 Suggestion of cushions

 Immedia LeanOnMe Roll L